CHC32015 Certificate III in Community Services

 Traineeships (including school-based): Between 12 months Full time and 24 months Part time.
 Students undertaking a traineeship will have regular workplace and contact support from our MAX Solutions Trainers.

 Funding Available.
-Students may be eligible for funding for this qualification via various State-based initiatives, including Skills Assure State Funded training in Queensland.
+Students may be eligible for funding for this qualification via various State-based initiatives, including Skills Assure State Funded training.
 Contact us to find out more about what may be available in your State.

 5 core units and 7 elective units.
 12 units required in total.